triwgani/Maven01/README.md

 **5. Connect to the AdventureWorks Territory Lookup csv file by:**

 - Naming the table "Territory Lookup" and making sure that headers have been promoted
-- Confirming that data types are accurate (Note: All Region, Country, Continent data types should be Text, while SalesTerritoryKey is Whole Number)
+- Confirming that data types are accurate (Note: All "Region", "Country", "Continent" data types should be Text, while "SalesTerritoryKey" is Whole Number)

 ![](TerritoryLookup.png)